lucasjinreal/alfred/README.md

 - 2050-: *to be continue*;

+- 2020-02-27: We just update a `license` module inside alfred, say you want apply license to your project or update license, simple:

+    ```shell script
+     alfred cab license -o 'MANA' -n 'YoloV3' -u 'manaai.cn'
+    ```
+    you can found more detail usage with `alfred cab license -h`

 - 2020-02-11: open3d has changed their API. we have updated new open3d inside alfred, you can simply using latest open3d and run `python3 examples/draw_3d_pointcloud.py` you will see this:

     ![](https://s2.ax1x.com/2020/02/11/1o9VhV.png)